FirstEver-eu/Intel-Chipset-Updater/README.md

-# Intel Chipset Updater v10.1
+# Intel Chipset Driver Updater v10.1

 Automated tool to download and install the latest Intel Chipset drivers directly from Intel servers and manufacturer websites.